Miley Cyrus Shares Emotional Tribute To ‘Mammie’ Loretta Finley: ‘I Will Miss You For The Rest Of My Life’

-Miley Cyrus took to Instagram on Saturday, August 22, to post a touching tribute to her late grandmother.
-Loretta Finley was Miley’s maternal grandmother and was close to the pop sensation.
+Miley Cyrus took to Instagram on Saturday, August 22, to post a touching tribute to her late grandmother, Loretta Finley, who was her maternal grandmother and enjoyed a close relationship with the pop sensation.
 In fact, when the singer was just 20 years old, she got a portrait of her “Mammie” tattooed on her forearm by Kat Von D, as reported by HuffPost at the time.

 For her tribute, the former Disney Channel star posted a series of five clips and images that highlighted her relationship with her grandmother.
-The first was a clip from the red carpet for The Last Song, where Mammie was being interviewed by an unknown source, whom she told to call her “Mammie” instead of “Grandma Ray Cyrus.”
+The first was a clip from the red carpet for The Last Song, where Mammie was interviewed by an unknown source, whom she told to call her “Mammie” instead of “Grandma Ray Cyrus.”
 When the same correspondent told Miley he had met her grandmother, the “Midnight Sky” singer heaped praise on her, calling her the “fiercest person I know” and her “inspiration” and “fashion icon.”

-Miley next uploaded a photo that showed the two together from when the singer was a child.
+She next uploaded a photo that showed the two together from when the singer was a child.
 Mammie held her granddaughter, who had a concerned look.
-Mammie wore glasses and rocked a fashionable black and white shirt and black earrings, while a young Miley had her signature curly brown hair pulled back in a half ponytail and seemed to be rocking a white dress with a strawberry print and a pink necklace.
+The older woman wore glasses and rocked a fashionable black and white shirt and black earrings, while a young Miley had her signature curly brown hair pulled back in a half ponytail and seemed to be rocking a white dress with a strawberry print and a pink necklace.

 View this post on Instagram